 Hudgins’ writing and scholarship include his co-edited book, Gender and Genre: Essays on David Mamet (with Leslie Kane; St. Martins/Palgrave, 2001) and 19 articles or chapters in collections on Harold Pinter, David Mamet, Stanley Kubrick and others.
 He is nearing completion of a book on Pinter’s filmscripts, and serves on several editorial boards as well being a Board member for the International Institute of Modern Letters.
 In 2005 he was thrilled to be Pinter’s invited guest at the Nobel Laureate ceremonies in Stockholm.

 Out of the office, Hudgins enjoys exploring Nevada wilderness areas, photography, and his hobby career as a 12-string guitarist and folksinger.
-Daughter Caitlin Hudgins, a recent graduate of Emory University, lives in New York, where she holds a leadership position in Americorps for their CitiYear program.
+Daughter Caitlin Hudgins, lives in Philadelphia, where she recently completed her Ph.D. in English at Temple University.